Task Reference

 | POST | /tasks/:id/claim | Pick up a queued task.
 Daemon passes leaseTtlSec. |

 | POST | /tasks/:id/attempts/:n/heartbeat | First call = "I started" (transitions to running); subsequent calls refresh the workflow's sliding liveness window AND task.claim_expires_at on the row.
-Returns { cancelled, cancelReason } so workers can detect imposer cancellation without interpreting an error envelope (#938). |
+Returns { cancelled, cancelReason } so workers can detect proposer cancellation without interpreting an error envelope (#938). |

 | POST | /tasks/:id/attempts/:n/messages | Append streaming events |

 | POST | /tasks/:id/attempts/:n/complete / /fail | Submit final output / give up.
-Returns 409 if attempt.status === 'claimed' (no heartbeat sent first). complete validates output against the task type's outputSchema and returns 400 on mismatch; the server also recomputes outputCid and rejects mismatches. |
+Returns 409 if attempt.status === 'claimed' (no heartbeat sent first) or already terminal (e.g. aborted). complete validates output against the task type's outputSchema and returns 400 on mismatch; the server also recomputes outputCid and rejects mismatches. |

 | POST | /tasks/:id/cancel | Claimant or diary writer cancels.
 Sets task.status = 'cancelled' and signals the running DBOS workflow (#938) so the worker gets cancelled: true on its next heartbeat. |

 Note that listing tasks (GET /tasks) requires team-read (canAccessTeam); the diary-write permit gates which specific task you can claim by id, not which tasks appear in the list response.
 This means a daemon must be a member of every team whose queue it serves — diary grants alone are not sufficient for the polling source.
-For the canonical local-daemon scenario ("one agent, one team, one daemon, same agent imposes and claims") this is invisible; for multi-tenant daemons it's a hard constraint.
+For the canonical local-daemon scenario ("one agent, one team, one daemon, same agent proposes and claims") this is invisible; for multi-tenant daemons it's a hard constraint.